imodeljs/itwin-viewer/packages/modules/cra-template-itwin-viewer/template/README.md

 ## Environment Variables

-Prior to running the app, add a valid projectId and iModelId for your user in the .env file:
+Prior to running the app, add a valid contextId and iModelId for your user in the .env file:

 ```
 # ---- Test ids ----
-REACT_APP_TEST_PROJECT_ID = ""
+REACT_APP_TEST_CONTEXT_ID = ""
 REACT_APP_TEST_IMODEL_ID = ""
 ```